gtk-rs/lgpl-docs/gtk/vendor.md

 may want to add a "Properties" command to the menu.

 It is not necessary to store the `selected_item` for each menu item;
-during their callbacks, the application can use `PlacesSidebarExt::get_location` to get the file to which the item refers.
+during their callbacks, the application can use `PlacesSidebar::get_location` to get the file to which the item refers.

 The `selected_item` argument may be `None` in case the selection refers to